ankschoubey/blog/src/content/post/dev-life/test-first/bdd/bdd.md

 ---
 comments: true
-description: The process that keeps everyone in sync
+excerpt: The process that keeps everyone in sync
 tags:
  - product-development
  - tdd